maheshsabnis/blazeclan_exp/reactjsapp/README.md

                     - If the call() retuens success the put() will dipatch success action with data else error with error message
             - all()
                 - MOnitor all saga generator functions from the root of the application
+- Saga is an object model created with generator functions
+- Saga is used to monitor all actions dispatched from UI.
+- Saga is executed on the root level

+- Execution
+    - View Dispatch the action --> SAGA Monitor the Action and reads payload returned by the action if any --> Saga Map or link the input dispatched action to the generator function which reads the input action and accrodingly performs the async (Promise based) operation --> BAsed on the execution of async operations the generator function dispatches output action along with the data --> The reducer listens to the output action and update the state in the store --> Thew view retrives the data from the store based on the subscription